pveni/chip-api-qa-automation/README.md

-# Random User API Test Suite
+# Chip API QA Automation Test Suite

 ## Overview
 This project contains automated tests for the below API(s) using JUnit, TestNG and RestAssured.
 It includes both happy path and unhappy path tests.